Long chromatic names are hard to sing fluidly in drills, dictation, and sight-singing.

-A completetly singable letter-name solmization
+A completely singable letter-name solmization

 Natural notes